Alderwood Back & Neck Pain Clinic Doctors

 How Chiropractic Helps Whiplash Recover

 Chiropractic care is designed for exactly this type of problem.
-Dr. Szigety explains chiropractic as a natural, conservative way of keeping your spine, joints, muscles, and nervous system working properly so your body can move better and hurt less.
+Chiropractic is a natural, conservative way of keeping your spine, joints, muscles, and nervous system working properly so your body can move better and hurt less.

 After a whiplash injury, joints can lock up, muscles can spasm, and nerves can get irritated.
 A chiropractor for whiplash looks beyond “where does it hurt” and checks how everything is moving and how your body is compensating.
-Dr. Szigety loves actually doing something with his hands to help patients feel better, not just writing a prescription and walking out.
+The team focuses on hands-on care that actually helps patients feel better.

 Gentle spinal adjustments, soft tissue work, and specific exercises can help restore motion, calm down overworked muscles, and support healing in a non‑surgical way.
-When needed, he co‑manages with pain management or orthopedic specialists and refers to imaging like MRI so you are not navigating this alone.
+When needed, the team co‑manages with pain management or orthopedic specialists and refers to imaging like MRI so you are not navigating this alone.

 Symptoms of Whiplash